brentonk/psci220/syllabus.md

 via [OAK](http://oak.vanderbilt.edu).

-### August 20--22: Diplomacy and the International System
+### January 6--8: Diplomacy and the International System

 * Hedley Bull, "Diplomacy and International Order," chap.
 7 in *The Anarchical Society* (Columbia University Press, 1977).

-### August 25--29: Diplomacy in International Relations Theory
+### January 13--15: Diplomacy in International Relations Theory

-*No class Friday, August 29.*

 * Hans Morgenthau, "Diplomacy" and "The Future of Diplomacy," chap.
 31--32 in *Politics Among Nations*, 6th ed.
 (Alfred A. Knopf, 1985).